LAC LW “Abbie” Abbs 615342 RAF 20 May 1920—28 March 2014

 PS Navy shot down 33 enemy aircraft on first two days [of trip] back.

-My father also referred to a move to Corfu, but when queried about it, corrected himself.
-There is one fleeting mention in Wings Over Olympus of a party (a Sergeant and two fitters) sent to Corfu in April to salvage some parts from the Blenheim abandoned on the beach by The Bish back in November.
-This party, though, escaped by an even more hair-raising walk through German lines to Marathon, escaping from there to Crete via caique.
+My father also referred briefly to a move to Corfu, but when queried about it, corrected himself.
+There is one fleeting mention in Wings Over Olympus of a party (a Sergeant and two fitters) sent to Corfu in April to salvage some parts from Blenheim L8511 abandoned on the beach by The Bish and crew back in November.
+This later party, though, escaped by an even more hair-raising walk through German lines to Marathon, escaping from there to Crete via caique.

 Len’s 1994 return to Kalamata and Argos was chronicled in the East Anglia Times.
 Roula Antonopolous had died two years before, but Len was able to meet with her husband.